A Russian Jeopardy! Data Set for Question-Answering Systems: Russian ChGK Database

-{\em Topic 7: Parrots.
-Author Oleg Sarayev.}~\footnote{Translation into English is ours. \url{https://db.chgk.info/tour/eu05stsv}} The last name of THIS famous DETECTIVE is translated as ``a parrot''.
+\textbf{Topic 7: Parrots.
+Question No. 3.}~\footnote{Author Oleg Sarayev.
+Translation into English is ours. \url{https://db.chgk.info/tour/eu05stsv}} The last name of THIS famous DETECTIVE is translated as ``a parrot''.

-{\em Answer:} Hercule Poirot.
+\textbf{Answer:} Hercule Poirot.

-Note that this question is shorter and more fact-oriented.
-It requires to compare two rows of data: words denoting ``parrot'' in different languages and last names of famous detectives. ``Own Game'' is usually played by single players, although in sport Chgk there are variants for teams of two, three and four.
-However, some Chgk questions are also very close to ``Own Game'', especially in tournaments called {\em lite}, i.e. from easier tournaments for new-comers and younger players.
+Note that this question is shorter and more fact-oriented than the ChGK question before it.
+It is meant for single players competing against each other, although there are variants of ``Own Game'' for teams of two, three and four.
+The question above requires to compare two rows of data: words denoting ``parrot'' in different languages and last names of famous detectives.
+In the classification by~\cite{dimitrakis2020survey}, this type of questions is called factoid, meaning that it resembles a fact, but it is missing some information.
+Some ChGK questions are also very close to this type, especially in tournaments called {\em lite}, i.e. easier tournaments for new-comers and younger players.

+Like in Jeopardy!, questions in ``Own Game'' are organized according to topics (categories) in packs of five, from the easiest to the hardest.
+The number of the question in the example above is 3 which denotes that it is of medium hardness.
+At the sports ``Own Game'', i.e. not the television version, the player who answers it faster than others will get 30 points (the easiest question weighs 10 points and the hardest -- 50).

+Often the topic is a direct hint to the answer, so adding topics to a QA system's input is supposed to be useful.
+Consider the following question: